balthazarneveu/interactive_pipe/docs/getting-started/quickstart.md

     sample_pipeline(input_image)
 ```

-:heart: This code shall display you a GUI with three images.
+❤️ This code shall display you a GUI with three images.
 The middle one is the result of the blend.

 ## Parameter Variations